Experienced Registered Yoga Teacher 200 hours (E-RYT 200) with Yoga Alliance® and qualified Yoga Alliance Continuing Education Provider (YACEP)

 Mental Health First Aid – with MHFA England (November 2018)

-Roo began on her yoga journey over 8 years ago, when she first began to develop a mindfulness meditation practise.
-A few years later, Roo had just completed her degree in Drama & Theatre Arts at the University of Birmingham when her mental health spiralled and soon after she was diagnosed with a severe Depression & Anxiety that left her physically bed bound for 6 months.
-Having always been strong and active, running long distance, swimming (a former qualified pool lifeguard), and playing in various team sports, suddenly Roo found that just getting out of bed would leave her aching and exhausted.
+Roo began on her yoga journey over 8 years ago.
+Having just completed her undergraduate degree in Drama & Theatre Arts at the University of Birmingham, her mental health suddenly plummeted and Roo was diagnosed with severe clinical Depression & Anxiety that left her physically bed bound for over 6 months.
+Physically activity had always played a huge role in her life up until that point, working as a pool lifeguard and in gyms, using running and swimming as her stress release, and playing in various team sports, suddenly Roo found all of that was pulled form under her, as just getting out of bed would leave her aching and exhausted, and any sort of elevated heart rate, rather than helping, would simply spiral her into a panic attack.

 As her practise grew rapidly – from going once a week, to twice a week, to every single day (twice if possible!) the physical aspects of yoga began to combine with the emotional consciousness of her meditation practise, and this created an unstoppable partnership which was really the turning point for her mental and physical health.
 Roo’s desire to try every type of yoga she possibly could led her to training in a vast variety of yoga styles, all to a moderately high standard, including Hatha Vinyasa Yoga, Tantric Yoga, Ashtanga Yoga, Rocket Yoga, Iyengar Yoga, Yin Yoga, Forrest Yoga and many more.
 All of these styles in their own unique way have played a huge role in shaping Roo into the teacher that she is today.